What Is Rational Emotive Therapy, And How Can It Help Me?

 REBT therapy techniques

 REBT therapy uses several techniques that are the same as other therapies use.
-In rational emotive behavior therapy, though, the techniques are aimed to change current beliefs.
+In rational emotive behavior therapy, though, the techniques are aimed at changing current beliefs.
 Also, some special techniques are usually used only in REBT therapy.

 Disputing irrational beliefs